Ho-Gia-Khang/dees-notes/README.md

 Run all the docker containers in your docker manager app or

 ```
-docker compose up
+docker compose up -d
 ```

-To turn it of, stop all the containers or
+To turn it off, stop all the containers or

 ```
 docker compose down